-When a cast or splint is first put on, the doctor might tell you to keep your injured limb elevated as much as possible for the first few days.
+When a cast or splint is first put on, the doctor might tell you to keep your injured limb raised as much as possible for the first few days.
 This helps reduce swelling.
 If you're using a "walking cast" on your foot or leg, you'll need to avoid walking on it until the plaster or fiberglass used to make it is completely dry.

 Taking Care of Casts and Splints